A venerable castle, a feudal lord's classic teahouse, and an almighty phallus

 At night, the floats are lit up with hundreds of paper lanterns that cast a flickering glow upon the cherry trees that line the old streets.

 For a singular cultural experience, another nearby festival that you certainly shouldn't miss is the Honen Festival.
 Better known as the penis festival , the highlight of this March 15 event is a 400-kilo phallus being pulled through the streets of the small castle town of Komaki.
 You'll be invited to indulge in free glasses of sake as the locals pray for a good harvest in the coming year.

 The scene for most of the festival is Tagata Jinja, a 1,500-year-old shrine that features other examples of manmade and nature-generated phalluses.
-The giant member is carved new every year from a cypress log, by the way.
+The giant member is carved new every year from a cypress log.